Sorry, you need to enable JavaScript to visit this website.

 Candidates should also ensure that they have a copy of the online examinations candidate guide and that they follow the instructions in that document prior to the examination.
 This will help candidates to be fully prepared and limit the chances of experiencing issues on the day.
 You can also read technical support for the exam.

 Any queries about the examination should be directed to force examinations officers.
-Candidates should not contact the selection and assessment unit at the College of Policing directly with queries.
+Candidates should not contact the College's exams team directly with queries.

 Rules on examination day